 Pure comparative negligence means that an injured party can take legal action after an incident, even if they were largely at fault.

 Driver A might be adjudged to be 90% at fault for this accident, compared to 10% fault for Driver B.

 However, Driver A could still take legal action under the pure comparative negligence rule.
-Their compensation would however be reduced by their level of fault.
-In this case, they would only receive 10% of the judged value, due to their own negligence.
+Their level of fault would, however, reduce their compensation.
+In this case, they would only receive 10% of the judged value due to their own negligence.

 Modified comparative negligence is very similar to the pure version of the rule used in California.
 However, it has a fundamental difference.

 A victim who shares blame can still take legal action, and their compensation award will still be diluted in accordance with their level of blame.

 However, with the modified rule, the exact level of fault that the plaintiff shares is important.
 Once the injury victim passes a certain threshold of responsibility, they can no longer receive any compensation.

 To confuse things further, there are two types of modified comparative negligence rules – the 50% rule and the 51% rule.

 So – in a state which uses a 50% modified comparative negligence rule – an accident victim would be able to sue and receive compensation, as long as their level of fault was less than 50%.